hanhanhan-kim/vidtools/README.md

 <details><summary> Click for details. </summary>
 <br>

 This command undistorts videos by calibrating a checkerboard `.mp4` video or a folder of checkerboard `.jpg` images.
 This command can take a long time, if a lot of checkerboards are found.
 For this reason, if you wish to cut on compute time, I recommend inputting a folder of a few checkerboard `.jpg` images, rather than a whole checkerboard `.mp4` video.
 The number of internal corners on the checkerboard's rows and columns are interchangeable.
+Its `.yaml` parameters are:

 - `board` (string): Path to the input calibration video of the checkerboard.
 Must _not_ be called `checkerboards`.
 Must be an `.mp4` file or a folder of `.jpg`s.
 If a `.pkl` file for the calibration already exists, it should be in the same directory that the `board_vid` video is in.
 - `framerate` (integer): Framerate of `board_vid` video and `target` videos, in Hz.
 If `board_vid` is a path to a directory of `.jpg`s, then `framerate` applies only to the videos specified by `target`.
 The fact that this argument accepts only a single integer means that both the `board_vid` and `target` videos must have the same framerate.
 - `m_corners` (integer): Number of internal corners along the rows of the checkerboard.
 - `n_corners` (integer): Number of internal corners along the columns of the checkerboard.
 - `target` (string):  Path to the target video or directory of target videos to undistort.
 Videos must be `.mp4`.
 If a path to a directory of target videos is specified, the command will _not_ undistort videos with the substrings "checkerboard" or "undistorted".
 In other words, it won't undistort the (distorted) video of labeled checkerboards, and videos that have already been undistorted.
 Is recursive, if a path to a directory is specified.
 - `do_debug` (boolean): If true, will show a live feed of the labeled checkerboards, and will save a directory of the labeled checkerboards as `.jpg`s.